basho-labs/little_riak_book/en/03-developers.md

 Another utility of buckets are their ability to enforce behaviors on writes by way of hooks.
 You can attach functions to run either before, or after, a value is committed to a bucket.

 Functions that run before a write is called pre-commit, and has the ability to cancel a write altogether if the incoming data is considered bad in some way.
-A simple precommit hook it to check if a value exists at all.
+A simple pre-commit hook is to check if a value exists at all.

 I put my custom files under the riak installation `./custom/my_validators.erl`.